The renovated Norse ruins at Qassiarsuk in South Greenland, by Stacy William Head

 • How many people live in Greenland?

-The world’s largest island is home to merely around 57.000 people that live almost exclusively in small towns and settlements along the coastline.
-About 50% of them live in the five largest towns Nuuk, Sisimiut, Ilulissat, Aasiaat and Qaqortoq.
-Thereof, around 19.000 people reside in the capital Nuuk.
-The population density in Greenland is the lowest in the world.
+The world’s largest island is home to only around 57,000 people, who live almost exclusively in small towns and settlements along the coastline.
+More than 60% live in the five largest towns: Nuuk, Sisimiut, Ilulissat, Aasiaat and Qaqortoq.
+The capital Nuuk alone has around 19,900 inhabitants.
+Greenland’s overall population density is the lowest in the world.

 • What is the capital city of Greenland?